phaedra042/arduino/garage_door/Readme.txt

 output 4,5,6 staus led (used for rfid reader)

-counter =0 #what is counter for? primarily to see if the user has pressed the "keep the door open" button long enough door state = 0 # definition of door state?
+door_open_delay =0 #what is counter for? primarily to see if the user has pressed the "keep the door open" button long enough door state = 0 # definition of door state?
 0, 1, 2,3 ? ..open,closed,no state swtches operated,both state switches operated timer= 100 transition time=100